-Generic Name: magnesium salicylate
+Generic name: magnesium salicylate

 Applies to magnesium salicylate: oral tablet

-Get emergency medical help if you have any of these signs of an allergic reaction while taking magnesium salicylate (the active ingredient contained in Novasal) hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: sneezing, runny or stuffy nose; wheezing or trouble breathing; hives; swelling of your face, lips, tongue, or throat.

-Stop using this medication and call your doctor at once if you have a serious side effect such as:
+Stop using this medicine and call your doctor at once if you have:

-feeling like you might pass out;
+a light-headed feeling, like you might pass out;

-coughing up blood or vomit that looks like coffee grounds;
+bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.